 For potential employees at every level, demonstrating personal competencies that match these values is part of what is needed to progress through the application process.

-For graduates and students, there are a wide range of opportunities for work experience, insight programmes, apprenticeships and internships as well as a strong offering of full-time graduate placements.
+For graduates and students, there is a wide range of opportunities for work experience, insight programmes, apprenticeships, and internships as well as a strong offering of full-time graduate placements.

 The Morgan Stanley recruitment process is straightforward at all levels - there are several distinct stages to the process which do not change much for both experienced professionals and interns/graduates.